stymss/Notes/Rust/Intro.md

     > str and String: Display the string’s content directly.
 ```

-Compound Types like Structure, Enums, Options, Result, etc.. these types should implement Display independently.
+Compound Types like Structure, Enums, Options, Result, etc.. these types should implement Display manually.

 ```rust
 fmt::Debug: Uses the {:?} marker.
 Format text for debugging purposes.